kerlix123/miniN/README.md

 We will explain line naming better for each function in the following chapters.

+## LBF and LBAF
+First line of code in miniN specifies type of writing code.

+    # LBF
+LBF is normal type of writing code in miniN.
+LBF (Lines Before Functions) tells transpiler that you will define lines that are going to be executed in function before functions like EXE, WHILE, FOR...

+    # LBAF
+If you use LBAF (Lines Before and After Functions) you can defin line that will be executed in function before and after the function.

+### Which one should you use?
+If you need your program to run faster you should use LBF.

+If you need simpler writing of code you should use LBAF.

+Note that if you have a lot of lines LBAF will be much slower.

 ## Comments
 Comment is every line which name is "?".